 This course is not about 'proper' grammar or how to learn hundreds of languages (in fact, we'll see that linguistics is not about these things at all).

 Materials

-Required Course Textbooks
+Required Course Textbook

-- Language Files: Materials for an Introduction to Language and Linguistics, 12th Edition.
+Language Files: Materials for an Introduction to Language and Linguistics, 12th Edition.
 Ohio State University Press.
-ISBN: 0814252702. - The Language Instinct: How the Mind Creates Language.
-Steven Pinker.
-ISBN: 9780061336461.
+ISBN: 0814252702.